Dionstef/House-price-prediction/README.md

 # House-price-prediction
-Code in google colab that uses pandas, numpy and sklearn to train a house prediction model and matplotlib and plotly to visualize the data.
+Code in google colab that uses pandas, numpy and sklearn to train a house prediction model, as well as matplotlib and plotly to visualize the data.